 Distracted Driving and Its Impact on Your Insurance Premium

-Texting and driving has an even stronger impact; you can expect to pay up to $300 more for your monthly insurance premium.
+Texting and driving have an even stronger impact; you can expect to pay up to $300 more for your monthly insurance premium.

 Other regions where insurance agents severely punish distracted drivers include Connecticut, Oregon, Mississippi, Tennessee, Arizona, and Michigan.

 Hopefully, our distracted driving statistics will help some readers see the error of their ways and further increase awareness.

 The complete elimination of distracted driving altogether would drastically reduce accident and fatality rates throughout the world.
 Authorities must place more emphasis on combating this practice by spreading awareness of the potential dangers.

 What percentage of accidents are caused by distracted drivers?